githubjeka/yii2-rest/README.md

 You only need to do these once for all.

 - Create a new database and adjust the components['db'] configuration in `environments/dev/common/config/main-local.php` accordingly.
-- Run command `php init` to initialize the application with a specific environment.
-Choose **dev**.
+- Run command `php init --env=Development` to initialize the application with a specific environment.
 - Apply migrations with console command ``php yii migrate``.
 This will create tables needed for the application to work.
 - Set document roots of your Web server:

-for rest /path/to/yii-application/rest/web/ and using the URL http://localhost/ for backend /path/to/yii-application/backend/web/ and using the URL http://backend-localhost/
+for rest `/path/to/yii-application/rest/web/` and using the URL `http://localhost/` for backend `/path/to/yii-application/backend/web/` and using the URL `http://backend-localhost/`

-Use `demo/demo` to login into the application on http://localhost/v1/user/login.
-See /rest/config/main.php for more info by URL
+Use `demo/demo` to login into the application on `http://localhost/v1/user/login`.
+See `/rest/config/main.php` for more info by URL

 ###Configuration for Apache###
 Add `.htaccess` to `\rest\web`